 Cordaid’s aim is to contribute to a stable and peaceful DR Congo.
 We set up legal clinics to strengthen community knowledge on the functioning of judicial, security and administrative institutions.

 Key results 2018

 7 youth centers set up for the prevention and fight against gender-based violence in academia;

 Cordaid gives girls and women a voice in a context where it is not usual for women to speak up for themselves.
 It boosts their confidence and allows them to plan their future, find work and gain independence.

-To people affected by natural or man-made disasters, we provide cash (for rent, repair of houses, food, medicines, clothes…), short term livelihood inputs, emergency kits to cover first needs, non-food items, protection, hygiene kits and clean drinking water.
-We also support conflict-affected IDPs and host communities.
+To people affected by natural or man-made disasters, we provide cash (for rent, repair of houses, food, medicines, clothes), short term livelihood inputs, emergency kits to cover first needs, non-food items, protection, hygiene kits and clean drinking water.
+We also support conflict-affected internally displaced persons and host communities.
 And we help to eradicate epidemics like Ebola and Cholera, to save lives and strengthen communities.